 - 2.1.
-Races are open to members of South Sound Sailing Society (SSSS) and members of PIYA-affiliated boat clubs on registration with the Race Committee and payment of appropriate entry fees. - 2.2.
+Races are open to members of South Sound Sailing Society and members of PIYA-affiliated boat clubs on registration with the Race Committee and payment of appropriate entry fees. - 2.2.
 Any member assigned as Committee Boat by the Class Captain or Race Chairman is required to accept the assignment or to provide a replacement.
 Failure to do so may render you ineligible for that series. - 2.3.
 Boats must obtain a handicap from the club handicapper prior to the first race entered.
-Boats racing with flying sails must obtain a PHRF rating by joining PHRF-Northwest.
-To race No Flying Sails (NFS) you need a club handicap.
-NFS boats must comply with PHRF rules and regulations for NFS ratings except PHRF membership is not required for SSSS races. - 2.3.1.
+Boats racing in PHRF Classes A, B, or S must obtain a PHRF rating by joining PHRF-Northwest.
+To race in "D Class" you need a club handicap. - 2.3.1.
 The club handicapper or a boat on its own behalf may petition the Race Committee, for an alternative rating for a boat in a PHRF class for club use only.
 No boat racing in a PHRF class shall have an alternative rating without express approval by the Race Committee. - 2.3.2.
 At its option the Race Committee may randomly or selectively inspect boats for validity of handicaps. - 2.3.3.
 The Committee Boat cannot assign handicaps or accept entry fees. - 2.4.
 Sail numbers are required on all participating boats.
 Skippers may race in one series before complying with this requirement.
 Boats without sail numbers should stand by the Race Committee Boat after finishing until certain they have been properly identified.